 Turquoise waters, wildflower-lined paths and open skies.
 Running alongside the St Ives Bay Line railway track, the route from St Ives to Lelant winds its way around Carbis Bay and Porthkidney Sands, offering spectacular views and uplifting wind-in-hair moments.

 It was early April, and I’d just quit my job after a prolonged burnout.
 I was in St Ives on my own, walking the South West Coast Path along the Cornish coast.
 Walking had become a bit of a mind-cleansing ritual for me: I was learning to slow down and step back, even as I moved forward.

 It was a cloudy day (but with “sunny intervals”, the Met Office had promised).
 I made my way to the railway station, where the walk starts.
 Porthminster beach was empty, the sky was overcast, but the sea was still a light blue-green.
-As I followed the acorn “Coast Path” sign, it didn’t take long to leave St Ives behind, with the Island serving as a picture-perfect postcard every time I looked back.
+As I followed the acorn “Coast Path” sign, it didn’t take long to leave St Ives behind, which formed as a picture-perfect postcard every time I looked back.